zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 To change event severity follow the steps:

-1. Navigate to Event Classes, and click on */Status* event class.
+1. Navigate to the desired event class to map the event, for example '/Status'.
-2. Click *Add new EventClass Mappings* button.
+2. Edit the mapping instance
+    a.
+Select the desired mapping instance and either double click or click the gear icon at the top of the pane.
+    b.
+If the mapping does not exist:
+        i.
+Create a new one by clicking the ''+'' button at the top of the pane ii.
+Use the format of ProviderName\_EventId for the mapping name and eventClassKey, e.g. EventService\_1001
-3. In the *Transform* section, add "`evt.severity = NUM`" where NUM is one of (0: Clear, 1: Debug, 2: Info, 3: Warning, 4: Error, 5: Critical)
-    at the bottom
+3. Click on the 'Transforms' tab, add "<code>evt.severity = NUM</code>" where NUM is one of (0: Clear, 1: Debug, 2: Info, 3: Warning, 4: Error, 5: Critical) at the bottom
-4. Click the *Save* button
+4. click the ''Submit'' button

 ### Custom Commands